microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ## Defining the Dice view

 Fluid is framework agnostic and works well with React, Vue, Angular and web components.
-This example will use nothing more than standard HTML/DOM methods, but you can see this full demo, and examples of other frameworks in our [HelloWorld repo](https://github.com/microsoft/FluidHelloWorld/tree/main/src/view).
+This example will use nothing more than standard HTML/DOM methods, but visit the [HelloWorld repo](https://github.com/microsoft/FluidHelloWorld/tree/main/src/view) to see this view written in other frameworks.

 ### Start with a static view

+In this tutorial we will start with a dice roller that works without Fluid locally, and then show how to add collaboration by changing a few key pieces.

-This view, given an HTML element to attach to, creates a working dice roller that displays a random dice value each time the "Roll" button is clicked.
+This `renderDiceRoller`, given an HTML element to attach to, creates a working dice roller that displays a random dice value each time the "Roll" button is clicked.
 Note that demo code ommits the styles for brevity.

 ```js
 function renderDiceRoller(elem, diceMap) {